LMCF-IMG/Analysis_Mitochondrial_Ultrastructure_and_Morphology/README.md

 **Macros for [ImageJ/Fiji](https://fiji.sc/) and models for [napari](https://napari.org/).**

-**Nikol Volfová, M.Sc.**, from the [Department of Paediatrics and Adolescent Medicine, First Faculty of Medicine, Charles University and General University Hospital in Prague, Prague, Czech Republic](https://mitolab.lf1.cuni.cz/) cooperated with the analyses and kindly provided the images for training the models.
+**Nikol Volfová, M.Sc.**, from the [Department of Paediatrics and Adolescent Medicine, First Faculty of Medicine, Charles University and General University Hospital in Prague, Prague, Czech Republic](https://mitolab.lf1.cuni.cz/) cooperated with the analyses and kindly provided the training image datasets for creation of the models.

 ## Overview